crossroads/ffcrm_api/README.md

 Fat Free CRM developers who have an interest in pushing towards a stable API are welcome to submit pull-requests, but I'd rather just add you as a collaborator to the github project.
 Contact me on the Fat Free CRM users list: https://groups.google.com/forum/?fromgroups#!forum/fat-free-crm-users

+Thanks to the following developers:

+* SoonKhen OwYong and Brendan Neal (Single access token work)

 ## LICENSE